Pharmacotherapeutic group: antiviral agent.

 Renal and urinary tract disorders

-Rarely: increased concentration of urea and creatinine in blood serum.
+Rarely: increased concentrations of urea and creatinine in the blood serum.

 Renal colic may be associated with renal failure and crystalluria.